bcleonard/ibm_cos_toolkit/haproxy_loadbalancer/README.md

 This will download the latest version of the haproxy docker container, add the "curl" package to it and start it up.

+# Limitations
+The default configuration (haproxy.cfg / accesser_check.sh) will only work for an IBM COS solution deployed in standard mode only.
+See the alt_configs directory for a container mode only configuration.

 ### Tested as working on:

 * IBM Cloud Object Storage Appliances running 3.17.x.x & higher